 Tyres need to be able to perform on a range of terrains in all weathers, requiring manufacturers to recreate a variety of dynamic tests during the tyres' development cycle to verify its performance.
 With the enhancements in tyre compounds and constructions getting smaller each year, the changes in performance need to be measured very accurately.

-VBOX data acquisition systems are easy to set up and use, and can provide measurements to within 2 cm positional accuracy - allowing engineers to plot even the smallest improvements in performance.
-The VBOX Indoor Positioning System offers the same 2 cm accuracy and can be used to develop tyres in areas where you cannot get GPS, such as ice rinks and indoor test tracks.
+VBOX data acquisition systems are easy to set up and use, and can provide measurements within centimetre-level positional accuracy - allowing engineers to plot even the smallest improvements in performance.
+The VBOX Indoor Positioning System offers the same high accuracy and can be used to develop tyres in areas where you cannot get GPS, such as ice rinks and indoor test tracks.

 The VBOX 3i will measure a vehicle's braking distance to within ±1.8 cm for a typical 100-0 km/h brake stop, and is compatible with the VBOX brake pedal trigger.